neoscalc/ThorPT/README.md

 # 1.2.3 Run the main module
-The software will ask you for two input files via a GUI:
+The software will prompt you for two input files:
 1. init file that defines parameters for the modelling
-2. depending if you want to generate or use a preexisting P-T path
+2. usage of a P-T path (pressure unit has to be defined in the init file, using "kbar" or "GPa")

 start_ThorPT.run_main_routine()

 # 1.2.4 Plotting module with ThorPT
-Plotting is based on the taufrir module.
+Plotting is based on the ξόρκι module.
 This module comprises pre defined plots for phase assemblages, oxygen isotopes and several plots for visualising the fluid production and transfer.
 Options are possible to save the image files and generate a gif.

 First steps:
-Import taufrir module
+from thorpt_thorPT.xorki import *
 Read variables from a hdf5 with the function
 ```python
 from thorpt_thorPT.xorki import *